ThreeSixtyGiving/standard/documentation/governance.md

 During 2017, we have been working towards a first version of the Standard, version 1.0.
 Our work has focused on addressing some issues identified through wider adoption of the Standard during 2015 and 2016.

-In June 2018, we approved the draft version to become version 1.0/ This document outlines a process for managing changes to the 360Giving Standard during any future move beyond version 1.0.
+In June 2018, we approved the draft version to become version 1.0.
+This document outlines a process for managing changes to the 360Giving Standard during any future move beyond version 1.0.

 ## Stewardship and Governance
 360Giving was established as an independent non-profit in July 2015, and acts as the lead steward of the 360Giving Standard.

-The organisation is led by a Chief Executive Officer (CEO) who is supported by a staff team of two as well as a technical team.
+The organisation is led by a Chief Executive Officer (CEO) who is supported by a staff team as well as a technical team.
 The organisation’s activities and governance is overseen by a Board of Directors that includes representatives from across the charitable giving sector.

 ```eval_rst
 The technical team work under contract to 360Giving, providing a help desk service and being responsible for the day-to-day management of the Standard documentation and validation tools.
 The technical team can be contacted via `support@threesixtygiving.org <mailto:support@threesixtygiving.org>`_.